 Now that we know Bitcoin is the most traded crypto out there, let’s take a look at some of the broader indications that you can use to take your first trade in Bitcoin too.

-As is evident from the chart above, Bitcoin daily hashrate chart has been on a steady upward trend ever since the beginning of the year – despite the raging bear market that ensued in the same timeframe.
+As is evident from the chart above, Bitcoin daily hashrate chart has been on a steady upward trend ever since the beginning of 2022 – despite the raging bear market that ensued in the same timeframe.
 However, since the beginning of the new year of 2023, Bitcoin hashrate – which had fallen down significantly towards the end of the year amid the holidays – has managed to recover strongly along with the increase in BTC price.
-Bitcoin daily hashrate has climbed steadily going from around 180 million terahashes per second to nearly 280 million terahashes per second.
-But as of writing, the past week has maintained status quo in terms of hash rates ranging around 260 million terahashes per second.
+Bitcoin daily hashrate has climbed steadily going from around 253 million terahashes per second on 1 January, 2023 to nearly 274 million terahashes per second as of writing.

 Now why is Bitcoin hashrate important?
 For any proof-of-work (PoW) based blockchain network, hashrate essentially depicts how secure a particular network is and how many miners are there on the network, continuously competing to secure, complete and add the next block to the blockchain.

-Bitcoin Fear and Greed Index is 20 – Extreme Fear
+Bitcoin Fear and Greed Index is 55 – Greed

-The Bitcoin Fear & Greed Index has slipped into the extreme fear territory over the past week, especially in the last two months of 2022 has recovered strongly since the beginning of the new year thanks to a strong recovery in BTC price.
+The Bitcoin Fear & Greed Index which had slipped into the extreme fear territory in the last two months of 2022 has recovered strongly since the beginning of the new year thanks to a strong recovery in BTC price.
 This is a multi-factoral crypto market analysis that analyses the sentiments of the market participants.
 It does so by calculating several metrics including volatility, market momentum, volume and social media sentiment of a particular crypto, in this case, Bitcoin.
 However, as of writing, Bitcoin’s fear and greed index is in the borderline greed area as there has been a strong recovery in BTC price and seems like it will continue!

-According to data from IntoTheBlock – over 51% (or roughly 24.6 million addresses of the total 47.9 million) of the holders are below their purchase price on their Bitcoin investments.
-Along with that, about 45% are in the money, which means they are still holding on to some unrealized gains on the books while the remaining 4% are at break-even.
+According to data from IntoTheBlock – only about 36% of the holders are below their purchase price on their Bitcoin investments.
+Along with that, about 61% are in the money, which means they are still holding on to some unrealized gains on the books while the remaining 3% are at break-even.
 This shows that the recent BTC price recovery has brought a lot of investors and HODLers back into the green.

 Read more: BTC price prediction

-As of writing, three out of the four futures funding rates on exchanges for Bitcoin is on the negative side, as depicted in the image above – which is a bearish indication, pretty much in line with Bitcoin’s current price action since the beginning of 2023.
+As of writing, three of the four futures funding rates on exchanges for Bitcoin are on the positive side, as depicted in the image above – which is a decently bullish indication, and is pretty much in line with Bitcoin’s current price action since the beginning of 2023.